KLD997/FreeTune/README.md

   `Redo` for redoing any changes.

   ### 2D Tab
-  You can select a number on 2d canva and you it will automaticly show you that number in text mode.
+  You can select a number on 2d canva and you will automaticly show you that number in text mode.

   `<` move one frame to the left.